Ijeoyibo/markdown-cv/index.md

 __Lynnwood WA__

-Motherhood `2018-2019`
+Motherhood `2018-2020`

 - Stay at home parent.
-Relocated from Lagos, Nigeria to Lynnwood WA where I gave birth to my first child.
+Relocated from Lagos, Nigeria to Lynnwood WA where I gave birth to my 2 kids.
 - Maintained professional readiness by completing LinkedIn online courses in Data Visualization for Data Analysts, Power BI for Marketers, Business Analytics Foundations: Predictive, Prescriptive, and Experimental Analytics and Self-taught Python/Python Data Analytics in Progress